Xaralampos-Makridhs/FakeNewsDetector/README.md

 - beautifulsoup4
 - scikit-learn

-Note: the order of probabilities corresponds to the model's class ordering.

 ## Important notes and limitations

 - Model performance depends on preprocessing and dataset balance.
 Always inspect precision and recall per class, especially when classes are imbalanced.